-- 1. Funding Instrument.
-The funding instrument that will be used is a cooperative agreement.
-The nature of NIST's "substantial involvement" will generally be collaboration between NIST and the recipient organizations.
-This includes NIST collaboration with a recipient on the scope of work.
-Additional forms of substantial involvement that may arise are described in Chapter 5.C of the Department of Commerce (DoC) Grants and Cooperative Agreements Manual, which is available at http://go.usa.gov/SNJd.
-Please note the DoC Grants and Cooperative Agreements Manual is expected to be updated after publication of this funding announcement and before October 1, 2015.
-Refer to Section VII. of this FFO, Federal Awarding Agency Contacts, Grant Rules and Regulations, if you seek the information at this link and it is no longer working or you need more information - 2.
-Multi-Year Funding Policy.
+Grant Rules and Regulations, if you seek the information at this link and it is no longer working or you need more information

+- 2. Multi-Year Funding Policy.
 When an application for a multi-year award is approved, funding will usually be provided for only the first year of the project.
 If a project is selected for funding, NIST has no obligation to provide any additional funding in connection with that award.
 Continuation of an award to increase funding or extend the period of performance is at the sole discretion of NIST.
 Continued funding will be contingent upon satisfactory performance, continued relevance to the mission and priorities of NSTIC, and the availability of funds. - 3.
 Funding Availability.
-NIST anticipates that awards will be in the range of approximately \$1,000,000 to \$2,000,000 per year per project for up to two (2) years, consistent with the multi-year funding policy described in Section II.2 of this FFO.
+NIST anticipates that awards will be in the range of approximately \$750,000 to \$1,500,000 per year per project for up to two years, consistent with the multi-year funding policy described in Section II.2 of this FFO.
 Proposed funding levels must be consistent with project scope.
-NIST will consider applications that propose lower funding amounts.
-NIST anticipates funding new pilots with total funding of up to approximately \$5 million.
-Recipients of existing awards under this program may submit applications for new projects, including follow on projects, under this FFO.
-Such applications will compete with all other applications for this FFO.
-Applications for continuation, renewal or supplemental funding of existing projects will not be considered under this FFO.
+NIST will consider applications with lower funding amounts.
+NIST anticipates funding new pilots with total funding of up to approximately \$2.5 million.